martimy/clab_yang/docs/tutorial.md

 **Quick Configuration:**

-If you configure the routers quickly (maybe to continue with other tasks), jump to the last section: [Putting it all together].
+If you wish to configure the routers quickly (maybe to continue with other tasks), jump to the last section: [Putting it all together].
 Otherwise, please continue on with the following sections.

 ## YANG Support

 SR Linux is built to support YANG data models.
 Therefore, all management interfaces (CLI, gNMI, and JSON-RPC) are based on a common YANG models for configuration, state, and operational tasks.
-For example, the CLI command tree is derived the YANG models loaded into the system and a gNMI client can use the models to configure the system.
+For example, the CLI command tree is derived from the YANG models loaded into the system and a gNMI client can use the models to configure the system.

 SR Linux supports the following YANG data models:

 - Nokia vendor-specific data models
 - OpenConfig vendor-neutral data models

 You can use the OpenConfig data models together with the SR Linux data models to configure network elements, using a CLI console or SSH connection or management-interface RPCs (gNMI) for communications between the clients and routers.
-The SR Linux data models offer a more complete representation of the capabilities of the SR Linux network elements, because they include vendor-specific features and functions that the OpenConfig data models do not describe.
+The SR Linux data models offer more complete representation of the capabilities of the SR Linux network elements, because they include vendor-specific features and functions that the OpenConfig data models do not describe.

 ## Configuration Tasks

 This tutorial will guide you through the steps of configuring the devices in the network so that hosts will be able to communicate with each other.
 The configuration tasks include:

-- Configuring interfaces and subinterfaces (assign IPv4 addresses).
+- Configuring interfaces and subinterfaces (assigning IPv4 addresses).
 - Configuring OSPF routing protocol.

 Note that the containerlab (using the topology file) assigns names to devices and IP addresses to the hosts.
 It also connects all devices to a management network 172.20.20.0/24 through the devices' management interface.
-All configuration tasks in the tutorial are performed through the management network.
+All configuration tasks in this tutorial are performed through the management network.

 Before proceeding with this lab, please review this [Introduction to Nokia SR Linux](https://martimy.github.io/clab_srl_dcn/srlinux.html).